NorthernDemon/Twitter-2-Spotify/README.md

 	- python setup.py install

 ####Run the application
-	- $ python twitter2python.py
-	- in GUI type your twitter account and name of your new playlist
+	- $ python twitter2python.py (type your twitter account and name of your new playlist)

 Authors
 -------